Detroit Hard Money Lenders: Speedy Real Estate Loans

 If you’re a homeowner exploring ways to leverage your home’s equity instead of using a hard money loan, consider these options:

-Take out a second mortgage: A home equity loan or HELOC can offer lower interest rates and provide necessary funds more affordably than hard money loans.
+• Take out a second mortgage: A home equity loan or a home equity line of credit (HELOC) can offer lower interest rates and provide necessary funds more affordably than hard money loans.

-Cash-out refinance: This method allows you to refinance your current property and withdraw cash to fund new investments, usually at lower interest rates.
+• Cash-out refinance your home: This method allows you to refinance your current property and withdraw cash to fund new investments, usually at lower interest rates.

-Peer-to-peer loan: These loans, through platforms like Funding Circle, connect borrowers with individual investors who might offer more favorable terms.
+• Consider a peer-to-peer loan: These loans, through platforms like MeridianLink or Funding Circle, can connect you with individual investors who might offer more favorable terms.

 How to buy before you sell

 The perfect listing often appears unexpectedly, whether it’s a cozy bungalow or a modern loft downtown.
-For Detroit homeowners looking to buy a new home before selling your current one, HomeLight’s Buy Before You Sell (BBYS) program can simplify the process.
+If you can’t afford to wait for your old home to sell before buying a new one, HomeLight’s Buy Before You Sell (BBYS) program can simplify the process.

 Here’s how HomeLight Buy Before You Sell works:

-The program charges a flat fee of 2.4% of your current home’s sale price.
+The program charges a flat fee based on your current home’s sale price.
 However, potential savings on moving costs, temporary housing, and the purchase price of your new home can make this worthwhile.
 Moreover, HomeLight’s BBYS fees are generally lower than the interest rates on bridge loans, which range from 9.5% to 12%.

 3 top hard money lenders in Detroit